shravankshenoy/generative-ai-zero-to-hero/README.md

 Unstructured data : Data which does not follow a predefined structure eg. audio, video, text

-Semi structured data : Data which follows some structure, but not as rigid as structured data i.e. does not have the complete structure to fit into RDBMS eg. json, yaml, xml

 Corpus : Large repository of documents/text